 The Council will meet monthly.
 Council minutes will be available to all faculty members.

 It is important that the Faculty Council reflects the composition of the Faculty, with an appropriate mix of gender, ethnicity, scientific discipline, and seniority.
 Voting members of the Assembly, namely, full-time Professors, Associate Professors, and Assistant Professors are eligible to elect and to serve as Council members.

 For the election of the Faculty Council members, a call for nominations will be made on April 15.
 Candidates will make their presentations at the Faculty Assembly meeting in May, but if a quorum is not convened in May, a special faculty meeting may be called in June for candidate presentations.
 The election will be held immediately following the presentations at either of the foregoing Faculty Assembly meeting.

 Election Rules and Procedures are as follows:

-1. If the number of candidates does not exceed the number of positions to be filled, candidates who receive more than 50% of the votes cast will be elected, including reserved positions for Assistant Professors and female faculty members.
+1. If the number of candidates does not exceed the number of positions to be filled, candidates who receive more than 50% of the votes cast will be elected, including reserved positions for female faculty members.